ahmedtalaat-dev/echo-english/README.md

 ## 📌 Features
 - Fully **responsive design** for mobile, tablet, and desktop
-- Interactive lessons to **practice reading, writing, listening, and speaking**
+- Interactive challenges to **practice reading, writing, listening, and speaking**
 - Clean and intuitive UI for easy navigation
 - Optimized for **performance and speed**